MAGIC: Microlensing Analysis Guided by Intelligent Computation: Events with Large

 We train \texttt{locator} on simulated light curves that match the key properties of real microlensing light curves (see Section~\ref{sec:unet_data}).
 The loss function that \texttt{locator} minimizes is given by

 Here $\mathcal{L}_{\rm BCE}$ is the binary cross entropy (BCE) loss function

-The expectation runs over all time stamps of all light curves in the training set.
+{which is the standard loss function for binary classification \citep{goodfellow2016deep}.} The expectation runs over all time stamps of all light curves in the training set.
 The second term in Equation~(\ref{eqn:unet_loss}) is the Dice loss function \citep{sudre2017dice}, which is introduced to assuage the class imbalance problem in events with small $t_{\rm E}$:

 The third term in Equation~(\ref{eqn:unet_loss}) is the regularization term to prevent the mask from wiggling up and down for more than twice

 The expectations in the last two terms are performed on all light curves in the training set.